rostgaard/Masters-Project/tool/service/README.md

 Additionally, a the PostgreSQL server needs to be configured with a new database and user.
 The `makefile.setup.dist` file provides makefile variables that enables the makefile rule `install_latest_db`, provided that a corresponding `.pgpass` file has been setup prior.
 The file `lib/config.dart` defines the database connection parameters, and may be changed to suit your deployment.

-Building
+Building & dependencies
 --------

 Dart is an interpreted just-in-time compiled language, so there is no build step.
-Onwards to the running step.
+We do need to download additional dependencies.
+This is done by the `pub` package management tool by running the command:

+`pub get`

+The `pub` tool will resolve remote dependencies and prepare the project for running.

 Running
 -------